 middle school years

-I was born in an ancient beautiful greenish village named
+I was grew up in an ancient beautiful greenish village named

 ‘Thamarakkulam’ (a pond full of lotus flowers) at

 the southern end of India.
 Prostitutes, beggars, saints, famous

 writers, notorious pickpockets, farmers, and communist and congress

 party workers lived together there.
 My mother loved to be proud that she could read most of the greatest

 books from the world literature.
 Every night, after household chores, my mother

 used to scribble short stories, poetries, and articles along with her

 sorrows in her old pale yellowish diary.
 This atmosphere was the